Experiments in the Revival of Organisms: Synopsis

 The film depicts and discusses a series of medical experiments.
-The English version of the film begins with British scientist J. B. S. Haldane appearing and discussing how he has personally seen the procedures carried out in the film at an all-Russian physiological congress.
+The English version of the film begins with British scientist J. B. S. Haldane appearing and discussing how he has personally seen some of the procedures carried out in the film at an all-Russian physiological congress.
 The Russian version lacks this explanation.

 The experiments start with a dog's heart, attached to a set of tubes to serve as substitutes for the great vessels.
 Using a system to supply it with blood, the heart beats in the same manner as if it were inside a living organism.
 The film then shows a lung in a tray, which is operated by bellows that oxygenate the blood being sent to the heart.

 Following the lung scene, the audience is then shown the autojektor, a heart-lung machine, composed of a pair of linear diaphragm pumps, venous and arterial, exchanging oxygen with a water reservoir.
 It is then seen supplying a dog's head with oxygenated blood.
 The head is presented with external stimuli, which it responds to.
 Finally, a dog is brought to clinical death (depicted primarily through an animated diagram of lung and heart activity) by draining the blood from its body, triggering cardiac arrest.

 It is then left for ten minutes and connected to the autojektor, which gradually returns the blood into the animal's circulation.
 After several minutes of restoring blood flow, the heart fibrillates, then resumes its normal rhythm.
 Respiration resumes shortly thereafter and the machine is disconnected.
 Over the ensuing ten days, the dog recovers from the procedure and continues living a healthy life.
-According to the film, several dogs were brought back to life using this method, including one which is the offspring of two parents who were also resuscitated using the machine.
+According to the film, several dogs were brought back to life using this method including one which is the offspring of two parents who were also resuscitated using the machine.